-Throughout history, learning combined with an ability to work well together – have resulted in higher and higher productivity (efficacy + efficiency).
+Throughout history, learning combined with an ability to work well together – have resulted in higher and higher productivity (defined as efficacy + efficiency).

-As humans – first ( and employees – second ) we have a few basic needs which include:
+Beyond productivity and performance indicators we have a few basic needs which include:

 “Remote work” can mean so much more than “out of touch”